Why EOR Might Be Smarter Way Forward for Australian Companies Under the New Contractor Laws

 In practice, this means a “contractor” who behaves like an employee (working fixed hours, taking direct orders, and reporting to your internal managers) could now legally be treated as one.
 That opens the door to potential back-pay, benefits, and unfair-dismissal claims, even for offshore arrangements.
 Based on historical audits, any business randomly audited has roughly a 20–50% chance of non-compliance being detected if they engage contractors under conditions resembling employment.

-To stay compliant while keeping flexibility, more Australian businesses are turning to Employer of Record (EOR) solutions for their offshore teams.
+To stay compliant while keeping flexibility, more Australian businesses are turning to Employer of Record solutions for their offshore teams.
 With an EOR like Glints TalentHub, your overseas employees are legally employed under local labour laws, not by your Australian entity.

 Glints TalentHub handles your contracts, payroll, benefits, taxes, and compliance across Southeast Asia, giving your business structure, protection, and peace of mind.
 Here’s why this model stands out in today’s tighter regulatory climate: